prekup/traffic-sign-classifier/writeup.md

 Link to my [project code](https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)

-###Acknowledgements
+### Acknowledgements
-Udacity course material, Ian Goodfellow "Deep Learning" book, Sermane & LeCun 2011 traffic sign paper, Stanford CS231n lecture materials, [blog post](https://navoshta.com/traffic-signs-classification/) by Alex Staravoitau (especially idea on symmetries between traffic signs) were very helpful in completing this project.
+Udacity course material, Ian Goodfellow "Deep Learning" book, Sermanet & LeCun 2011 traffic sign paper [Sermanet2011], Stanford CS231n lecture materials, [blog post](https://navoshta.com/traffic-signs-classification/) by Alex Staravoitau (especially idea on symmetries between traffic signs) were very helpful in completing this project.

-###Data Set Summary & Exploration
+### Data Set Summary & Exploration

-####1.
-Provide a basic summary of the data set.
+#### 1. Provide a basic summary of the data set.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

-I used the pandas library to calculate summary statistics of the traffic signs data set:
+I calculated summary statistics of the traffic signs data set in cell two of the worksheet:
 * The size of training set is 34799
 * The size of the validation set is 4410
 * The size of test set is 12630